primaza/primaza/docs/book/src/entities/servicebinding.md

 The `conditions` list of the service binding contains the following properties:
 - `Type`: The service binding condition type is `Bound` or `NotBound`.
     - `Bound` means that the secret is projected into the application.
-    - `NotBound` denotes that the secret is not projected into the application.
+    - `NotBound` denotes that the secret isn't projected into the application.
-       This can only occur if the secret is not found in the application namespace.
+       This can only occur if the secret isn't found in the application namespace.
 - `Message`: This contains the error logs for the service binding resources.
   This value will be an empty string if successful.
 - `Status`: Status of service binding can be `True` or `False`.